-The best resource for staying on the trail is GPS, but the general idea is to ascend the lower formations and then move to the right to ascend the gulley between what I like to think of as the towers of a beautiful castle.
+The best resource for staying on the trail is GPS, but the general idea is to ascend the lower formations and then move to the right as the mountain tightens up and gets more vertical.
+Really important here is to stay out of the main ravine and hike along on the left side.
+The hiking gets more fun as it soon turns into scrambling.
 Don’t worry if you don’t get this exactly right.
 Chances are you’ll soon intersect with another trail that will get you there.
-As you make your way to the gully, the hiking gets more fun as it soon turns into light climbing.
-(Ugh, that red arrow!)

 Finding the Picketpost Mountain Summit

-But. . . where’s the mailbox?
-The summit used to have a cool little bench and a cute mailbox filled with notes and surprises left by other hikers.
-I’m not sure if the LNT people or the riffraff got to it, but it was gone!
+The summit used to have a different mailbox and cool little bench that someone worked very hard on (and I can’t even imagine hiking up with it).
+I’m not sure if the LNT people or the riffraff got to it, but it disappeared one day.
 That means we need a flashback picture to the good ol’ days.
+Awww. . .